Monarch butterflies wintering in California rebound

 "I think we can all celebrate and this is really exciting," said Emma Pelton, a conservation biologist at the Xerces Society, a nonprofit environmental organization that focuses on the conservation of invertebrates.
 "We were all so relieved last year when we had about 250,000 butterflies, and to see that number tick up even modestly this year it's really a good sign that we've got a second chance."

-Pelton said it’s not clear why the population has rebounded but one explanation could be that eastern monarch butterflies, which tend to spend the winter in Mexico, could be mixing with their western counterparts.
+Pelton said this week that it's not clear why the population has rebounded but one explanation could be that eastern monarch butterflies, which tend to spend the winter in Mexico, could be mixing with their western counterparts.

 "Some of that kind of leakage could be occurring and I don't think we fully understand the system enough to say what it is," she said.
 "But I think one thing it's not is that all is well or that we all made human actions that magically made it all better."